 To launch a project, you need a development team consisting of experienced and skilled individuals.
 But is this enough to make your team truly effective and successful?

-Building a software development team is more than just putting some great developers in.
-You need to consider many other factors, such as team size, personalities, communication styles, or even the type of product you’re building.
+Building a software development team is more than just hiring some great developers and bringing them all together.
+You need to consider many other factors, such as team size, personalities, communication styles, or even the type of product you're building.

 In this article, we share the lessons we've learned from years of building successful software development teams.

 Table of contents:

 - 4 things to consider when building a development team

 - How to select the right people for your development team?

 - Outsourcing team extension